PA-RISC information - since 1999

 Infancy (I) – Late 1980s

-The infancy of PA-RISC took place between 1986 and the late 1980s with first PA-RISC products.
+The infancy of PA-RISC were the yeats between 1986 and the late 1980s with first PA-RISC processor and products, using an RISC architecture still in flux.

 HP moved into the fledging microcomputer market in the late 80s with several differently positioned platforms.
-PA-RISC computers of the HP 9000 Series 800 were HP’s RISC entry into that market.
-The other CISC HP 9000 offerings were sold by HP in parallel for almost a decade.
-The PA-RISC 9000 800 series were offered as servers initially for business applications, but were quickly adapted for technical and engineering.
-Several processor, fabrication and systems design were tried by HP in those late-1980s days with the 800s.
+PA-RISC computers in the HP 9000 Series 800 were HP’s RISC entry into that market.
+HP 9000 offerings with CISC processors were sold by HP in parallel for almost a decade.
+PA-RISC 9000 800 were initially offered as servers for business applications but quickly adapted by HP and customers for technical and engineering – as early workstations.

 Early RISC computers and 800s

-The original PA-RISC computers were HP 9000 800 servers developed by HP in the 1980s and released in mid-1980s.
+HP 9000 800 servers were the original PA-RISC computers developed by HP in the 1980s and released in mid-1980s.
 They consisted of several computers based on 32-bit PA-RISC 1.0 and 1.1 processors and different designs.
-System architecture was rather divergent to the 700 workstations with different chipsets, buses and I/O devices.
+System architecture was rather divergent to later 700 workstations with different chipsets, buses and I/O devices.
 The HP 9000 700 series was introduced slightly later than the 800s, with a different, more workstation-centric focus.

 Due to their separate system design and usage, HP 9000 700 and 800 series used different HP-UX Unix versions for a long time until HP-UX 10.20.
 Support for 800 series in open source systems was always limited due to sparse documentation on their architecture.
 Series 800 PA-RISC servers carried over into the Lettered servers of the A/D/K/N classes that kept a divergent architecture to 700 and Visualize workstations, focused on multi-user business applications.